-Much has already been said and written about Terrel’s Hunt and subsequent ejection in Friday night’s game against VIllanova.
+Much has already been said and written about Terrel Hunt’s punch and subsequent ejection in Friday night’s game against Villanova.
 Legendary #44, Floyd Little, expressed his disappointment in Hunt’s decision making, which is likely punishment enough by most metrics.
 Head Coach Scott Shafer said that the team handled it internally and that no further punishment would be necessary.

 However, an interesting debate has emerged among Syracuse fans regarding whether further punishment should be dealt.
 Most abide by the Head Coach’s decision that Hunt learned his lesson, realized that he put the team’s victory in jeopardy, and let down the team and community.
 Others feel that this teachable moment is incomplete, and that more action is necessary to both send a message and drive home the point that this type of on-the-field behavior is inappropriate and that leaders should know better.
 Continue reading →

 Gone are they days when a school could simply request that all of the fans in attendance where the same color shirts in an attempt to (Color)-Out the other team.
 We’ve seen White-outs in Louisville, which gives Rick Pitino an excuse to wear his Colonel Sanders costume, we’ve seen Orange-outs in the Dome, and we’ve seen black-outs at virtually every frat party we’ve been to (rimshot!).

 But, the University of North Carolina recently released their latest innovation in color coordinated seating for their game against San Diego St., significantly upping the ante by asking their fans to dress in either blue or black to complete what they are calling, “The Kenan Stadium Tar Pit Stripe-Out” as illustrated below.